-- 8. Significant progress has been made in the destruction of stockpiled cluster munitions since the entry into force of the Convention.
-However, some States Parties now have had to request an extension to their initial deadline.
-States Parties are resolved to ensure the expeditious and timely destruction of all stockpiled cluster munitions with minimal environmental impacts and to limit to the absolute minimum necessary the number of cluster munitions retained under Article 3.6. - 9.
-In order to further advance the full implementation of Article 3, States Parties will take the following actions:
+8. Significant progress has been made in the destruction of stockpiled cluster munitions since the entry into force of the Convention.
+However, some States Parties now have requested an extension to their initial deadline.
+States Parties are resolved to ensure the expeditious and timely destruction of all stockpiled cluster munitions with minimal environmental impacts in light of Article 3.2 and to limit to the absolute minimum necessary the number of cluster munitions retained under Article 3.6.

+9. In order to further advance the full implementation of Article 3, States Parties will take the following actions:

-Action #12: Develop a realistic destruction plan, which specifies an estimated end date within the original deadline set by the Convention, where applicable.
+Action #12: Develop a clear destruction plan, which specifies an estimated end date within the original deadline set by the Convention, where applicable.
 Details on time-bound milestones, the annual and monthly destruction rate by type and the total number of submunitions to be disposed of should be included.
 The plan should ensure that destruction methods are in compliance with international standards for the protection of public health and the environment.
-The destruction plan should also specify the resources required for its implementation, and the planned allocation of national resources.
+The destruction plan should also specify the resources required for its implementation, measures to minimise environmental impacts and the planned allocation of national resources.
 They will report annually on progress made and on any update to the plan through annual Article 7 reports and at Meetings of States Parties or Review Conferences.